 Borrowings under our credit agreement generally bear interest at a selected rate (depending on the currency of the borrowing and our election for such currency), plus a margin (based on the rate we select and a defined consolidated leverage ratio).
-Our term loans currently bear interest at LIBOR plus a specified margin (2.125% for one term loan and 2.0% for the other).
+Our term loans currently bear interest at term Secured Overnight Financing Rate (SOFR) plus 0.1% (Adjusted Term SOFR) plus a specified margin (2.125% for one term loan and 1.75% for the other).
 These borrowings expose us to interest rate risks due to fluctuations in these rates and margins, and our interest rate swap agreements only apply to a portion of the total borrowings under our term loans.
 Significant interest rate fluctuations may adversely affect our business, operating results and financial condition.
-Also see "We have entered into a total return swap (TRS) agreement in respect of our SVS, which exposes us to certain risks, including SVS price decrease risk, counterparty risk and interest rate risk, any of which could adversely affect our financial condition and/or financial results" below.
+Also see "We have entered into a total return swap (TRS) agreement in respect of our SVS, which exposes us to certain risks, including SVS price decrease risk, counterparty risk and interest rate risk, any of which could adversely affect our financial condition and/or financial results."